anton-karlovskiy/se-2-challenges/README.md

 > 🏃 Head to your next challenge [here](https://speedrunethereum.com).

 > 💬 Problems, questions, comments on the stack?
 Post them to the [🏗 scaffold-eth developers chat](https://t.me/joinchat/F7nCRK3kI93PoCOk)

+## TODOs

+- TODO: #1 revert `execute` function when it has not reached the threshold and update the relevant test accordingly as it costs gas for nothing now